-For the past several years, I have read aloud books to my boys at the beginning of each school day.
+Most parents read books out loud to their kids when they’re young.
+But did you know it’s important to continue reading to our kids even when they’re able to read on their own?
+For the past several years, I have read books out loud to my boys at the beginning of each school day.
 I’ve been doing this ever since I was encouraged to do so by hearing talks by Andrew Pudewa of Institute for Excellence in Writing and Sally Clarkson of Whole Heart Ministries.

 This post contains affiliate links.
 When you click on those links to make your purchases, I receive compensation at no extra cost to you.
 I love it when you do that. 😉 So thank you!